Sustainability

 The Code of Ethics and Conduct includes Diversity, Equity and Inclusion (DEI) objectives, namely the anti-discrimination and harassment prevention policy.
 It also deals with corruption prevention measures under the General Regime for the Prevention of Corruption and Related Offences (RGPC), under which the Plan for the Prevention of Risks of Corruption and Related Infractions (PPR) was developed.
 The Code of Ethics and Conduct also includes information on the whistleblower channel and enforcement mechanisms, as well as rules on the protection of internal and external whistleblowers.
 External stakeholders can report any situation or suspected irregularity by emailing two members of the Management Team (ceo@fastfiber.pt, cfo@fastfiber.pt, cmo@fastfiber.pt, cto@fastfiber.pt and generalcounsel@fastfiber.pt).
 If the target of the complaint is a member of the Management Team, it should be sent to the CEO and General Counsel.
 If the concern involves the CEO or General Counsel, the complaint should be sent to the Chair of the Board of Directors, via e-mail to: chairmanfastfiber@nhip.nl

-Check here the Annual Assessment Report for 2023, which is the result of the compliance with the obligations of the Plan for the Prevention of Risks of Corruption and Related Infractions (PPR).
+Check here the Annual Assessment Report for 2024, which is the result of the compliance with the obligations of the Plan for the Prevention of Risks of Corruption and Related Infractions (PPR).

-FastFiber ESG Goals 2025 and onwards
+FastFiber ESG Goals 2026 and onwards

 Environmental

-• Maintain the equivalent average monthly water consumed in 2025: 0,413m3/occupant;
+• Average monthly water consumed up to 0,413m3/occupant;

-Emissions Reduction Factor0,800,800,700,60
+Emissions Reduction Factor0,800,700,60

 • Roadmap to achieve the goal of net-zero carbon emissions by 2050: